tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

 &emsp;&emsp; 1 cluster: this group is predominantly diognised with only mood disorder.
 &emsp;&emsp; 2 cluster: this group is predominantly diognised with both mood and anxiety disorder.

 Summing up, the 1st group of participants are poorly awared about their mental health issues and most of people didn't have and haven't ever worked with them before.
 Furthermore, the majority claim that they don't have any mental health issue, while they were diognised with mood disoreders.
 In contrast, most in the second participants group know a lot about their mental health conditions, they had issues in the past and tried to treat them.
-Additionally, in the first and the third questions, the majority of the 1st group claims that these question are not related to them (question start with "If you have a mental health issue" and participants answered "not applicapable to me"), while for other group of people we can see that effective treatement would help reduce the impact on their work (response "often" distributed among answers "rarely" and "sometimes").
+Additionally, fot the first and the third questions, the majority of the 1st group claims that these question are not related to them (question start with "If you have a mental health issue" and participants answered "not applicapable to me").
+This suggests that they do not believe they have mental health issues.
+In contrast, for the other group, there is a clear indication that effective treatment could help reduce the impact on their work, as the response "often" dramatically dicreased and the response "rarely", conversely, increased in their answers.

-**1.2 Gaussian Mixture clustering results:**
+**Gaussian Mixture clustering results:**
 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/02167c00-07a7-4b74-ba3d-b247493315a2" style="max-width:100%; height:auto;" /></td>